 Lastly, your Thanksgiving watch should also have either an adjustable strap or a clasp with some form of an extension system.
 You may not end up needing the additional adjustability, but you definitely want to be able to guarantee that your watch will still remain comfortable on your wrist no matter how many servings of dessert you eat at dinner.

 You may already have the perfect Thanksgiving chronograph in your collection; however for those that may be looking for some suggestions, below is a quick overview of the different options available from some of the industry’s top luxury watch brands.

 Rolex Chronograph Watches

 Rolex may not produce many chronograph watches, but the one model that the brand does offer is ideal for Thanksgiving day.
-First launched in 1963 and originally designed specifically for the racetrack, the Rolex Daytona has reached a mythic-level of status and collectibility in recent years.
+First launched in 1963 and originally designed specifically for the racetrack, the Rolex Daytona racing watch has reached a mythic-level of status and collectibility in recent years.
 The current-production stainless steel model has been completely sold out at retailers ever since it was first announced back in 2016 and in addition to being considered one of the most desirable luxury watches in the world, the Rolex Daytona is also a robust and highly-capable professional timing tool.